Rumpunzel/rpg-thingy/rules/talents/influence.md

 # Vigor Feats

-### Extrovert

-May use Influence Preparations with their full rating for any Approach.

 ### Stubborn

-As long as you have rolled at least one **6,** your opponent's disposition cannot force you to defend perfectly with Vigor.
+As long as you have rolled at least one **6,** your opponent's disposition cannot make you struggle to defend with Vigor.